kubernetes-sigs/kueue/keps/2724-topology-aware-schedling/README.md

 different blocks are more distant than two nodes within the same block.

-Based on these observations we propose a convention to expose the information about the node placement in a datacenter hierarchy using node labels.
+Based on these observations we propose a convention to expose the information about the node placement in a data center hierarchy using node labels.

 We also propose a set of APIs for Kueue administrators and users to utilize this information in order to optimize the network throughput between the pods.